Allie Pepper logo on a white background.

-I aim to climb all 14 of the world’s mountains that are higher than 8000m, to the true summits, without the use of supplemental oxygen, in the world’s fastest time... just 2 years.
-As the name of my project 'Respect Above the Clouds' suggests, it’s important to me to climb in a way that respects the custodians of the land on which I climb.
+Allie aim’s to climb all 14 of the world’s mountains that are higher than 8000m, to the true summits, without the use of additional oxygen in the world’s fastest time, in under 3 years.
+As the name of the project suggests, it is important for Allie to climb in a way that respects the custodians of the land on which she climbs.

 meet the 14 peaks